Notification setup for web monitoring

 Custom webhook setup

-Webhooks unlock integration with anything that accepts HTTP POST — your own internal tools, Zapier, Make, n8n, PagerDuty, Microsoft Teams, Discord.
-The webhook payload includes the monitor ID, the change details, and a link.
+Webhooks unlock integration with anything that accepts a JSON HTTP POST — your own internal tools, Zapier, Make, n8n.
+The webhook delivers the alert details as JSON.
 Useful for routing alerts into a docketing system, a ticketing tool, or a custom dashboard.

 Preventing alert fatigue

 Every team eventually hits the point where alerts become noise.
-The signals: people stop responding to Slack pings, the email folder gets ignored, on-call complains about unnecessary pages.
-Fixes: tighten the criteria (most alerts shouldn't be cosmetic), route lower-urgency alerts to dashboards instead of channels, batch low-priority alerts into a daily digest, and review the alert volume monthly.
+The signals: people stop responding to Slack pings and the email folder gets ignored.
+Fixes: tighten the criteria (most alerts shouldn't be cosmetic), route lower-urgency alerts to email instead of Slack, drop monitors no one acts on, and review the alert volume monthly.
+Deduplication does the rest — a condition that stays true shouldn't alert twice.

 Related